Why dogs dig in beds and furniture is a common question and problem for dog owners of all dog breeds, ages, and sizes.

 If your dog has destroyed their bed, don’t replace it immediately.
 Give your dog some tough love by designating a beach towel as their new bed for a few days to a few weeks.

-When you replace their bed with a new one, they are only allowed access to it under supervision.
+When you replace your dog’s bed with a new one, they are only allowed access to it under supervision.
 Because your dog has a record of digging, do not let them paw or scratch at their bedding.

 Grab their flat collar and walk them away from the bed.
 Then walk your dog back to their bed and give your down command.
 Repeat as many times as necessary until they have settled down or settled in.

 If your dog is digging on your bed or shredding furniture cushions or blankets, you need to revoke their privileges to human luxuries.
-When they are no longer allowed on furniture, this immediately resolves the destruction.
+This immediately resolves the destruction when they are no longer allowed on the furniture.

 Whether your dog is destroying their bedding or furniture, it is essential not to leave them home alone with access to these items.